CDLUC3/mrt-doc/next_steps.md

     - Introduce new manifest type (JSON)
       - Allow multiple files and metadata to be specified for a set of objects
     - Presigned file upload solution (large single file)
-    - Presigned fiel upload solution (directory of files)
+    - Presigned file upload solution (directory of files)
     - Build a solution that can deprecate the need for hard drive processing
   - Re-provision resources after Dryad (Access servers, UI servers)
   - Explore new storage classes and potential benefits to Merritt processing